softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

      .expectStatus(201);
 ```

-Now if you run your test again, you'll notice that we have a very informative message of both the request sent, and the response given back.
+Now if you run your test again, you'll notice that we have a very informative message of both the request sent and the response is given back.

 ```bash
 Request: GET http://localhost:3000/todo